Aisultan Nazarbayev: Death

-On 16 August 2020, it was reported that Aisultan had died presumably due to cardiac arrest in London, just ten days before his 30th birthday.
-The inquest into his death found that he died from natural causes as a result of his cocaine use.
+On 16 August 2020, it was reported that Aisultan had died in London, just ten days shy of his 30th birthday.
+The inquest into his death found that he died from natural and cocaine-related causes.

 His mother, Nazarbayeva, stated "My family is devastated at the loss of our beloved Aisultan and we ask for privacy at this very difficult time."
+His body was returned to Kazakhstan and buried at Kensai Cemetery in Almaty.